sydlawrencedev/TBP-Webview-Example/README.md

 3) Person tells bot that they've done it
 4) TBP posts webhook to your infrastructure to check data was received
 5) Your infrastructure responds to the webhook with the correct response and setting the data as attributes for the person using the bot
-6) TBP then has the responses as attributes
+6) TBP then has the responses as attributes to be used within messages

 ## Troubleshooting